geotrip/AtollIslandsInGEE/README.md

 print(roi)
 ```

-The area allocated to each class within the given ROI can be **defineArea()** determined by multiplying the pixels of a class by the pixel area and summing the result.
-The function below automates this process, taking a classified image as an input and returning a dictionary of results.
+The area allocated to each class within the given ROI can be determined by multiplying the pixels of a class by the pixel area and summing the result.
+The function below, *defineArea()*, automates this process, taking a classified image as an input and returning a dictionary of results.
 Each step has been commented.
 Note that changes will need to be made depending on the number of classes used in a given classification and which of those classes represent land.

 ```Javascript
 // Function to generate per-class area values